BlockchainCommons/GordianSeedTool-iOS/Docs/Q-and-A.md

 ## *Q: Why do I need to use iCloud?
 It'd not strictly needed, it's recommended, because if activated, **Seed Tool** can use automated iCloud backup and recovery.

+## Does Gordian Seed Tool run on a Mac?
+WM: It runs on the Mac as an iPad app, not Mac native.

 ## **Q: What is the 'primary asset' switch for?
 "Primary Asset" switch can be changed between Bitcoin and Ethereum.
 When Ethereum is selected, the following changes apply (by WM):